 • Optional: additional participation of self-payers possible

-Currently there is a call for three BIPs that we are awarding at the Viadrina.
+The next call will be published in fall 2023.
 The call for applications is aimed at teachers/scientists at the European University Viadrina.
-The call for the three BIPs at Viadrina can be found here.
+The call from 2022 (in German) can be found here.

-On May 2nd, 2022 from 10-11 a.m. we held a kick-off meeting for interested applicants.
-We explained general conditions, answered general questions, gave good practice examples and talked about support options for the practical implementation of the BIP at Viadrina.
+In the kick-off meetings for interested applicants, we explained general conditions, answer general questions, give good practice examples and talk about support options for the practical implementation of the BIP at Viadrina.

 What financial support do BIP participants receive?

 The Erasmus+ program offers financial support for short-term physical mobility as part of the Blended Mobility Program (BIP).: